mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

 ### Info tab

-Here, we just insert a short description, in NetLogo's Markdown syntax:
+Here, we just insert a short description in NetLogo's Markdown syntax:

 ``` - Info tab
 ## WHAT IS IT?